Top Attractions in Rome, Italy

 internal facade of Porta Pia designed by Michelangelo, Rome, Italy

 Porta Pia is a gate in the Aurelian Walls of Rome.
-It is named after Pope Pius IV who was responsible for its construction.
-Situated at the end of a modern street, Via Pia, it was designed by Michelangelo to replace the Porta Nomentana which was closed up at the same time.
+It is named after Pope Pius IV, who was responsible for its construction.
+Situated at the end of a modern street, Via Pia, Michelangelo designed it to replace the Porta Nomentana closed up simultaneously.
 Construction began in 1561 and ended in 1565, after the artist’s death.

 Glimpse the Holy Stairs at the Basilica of St. John Lateran